terhechte/scxib/README.md

   - NSWebView -> SC.WebView
   - NSMatrix -> SC.RadioView
   - NSTabView -> SC.TabView
+  - NSTableView -> SC.TableView (Requires Sproutcore 1.4+)
   - NSBox Horizontal/Vertical -> SC.SeparatorView:layoutDirection SC.LAYOUT\_HORIZONTAL/SC.LAYOUT\_VERTICAL

 [View the Demo Video]: http://www.vimeo.com/15064851

+### Class Documentation
+If you want to bind ListViews or TableViews to objects, you need to set a couple of different runtime parameters, as these bindings are currently not realized using the IB bindings tab.
+Here's a documentation of specific attributes for these objects:

+## NSCollectionView / SC.ListView:
+- exampleView: Can either be set as a runtime parameter, or subclassing an NSCollectionViewItem to the SproutCore item name.

+## NSTableView / SC.TableView:
+- Support for NSTableView is preliminary.
+Many of the IB Flags aren't supported yet.
+- exampleView: Mandatory.
+Set it as a runtime parameter.
+You have to set this, even if you did not subclass in SC: exampleView: SC.TableRowView
+- row Key: The 'Identifier' field in the 'Table Column Attributes' Tab of the IB Inspector
+- row Label: The 'Title' field in the 'Table Column Attributes' Tab of the IB Inspector